 Be sure to give it at least six hours of direct sunlight, or 12 hours of artificial light.

 It easily adapts to different levels of lighting, though it prefers indirect sunlight.

 Dracaenas grow tall, reaching 6 to 10 feet in height, but pruning can keep them under control.

 Some variations excel at air purification and others are more resilient, so match the type to your needs.

-In addition to making for a popular salad addition, kale is a popular crop for indoor farmers.
+In addition to making for a popular salad addition, kale is one of the most popular plants to grow indoors.